 Like in Puerto Rico, here too there were sightings.
 But this time reports were not of some strange alien-looking creature, but of a monster much more terrestrial.
-The American chupacabra ran on four legs, had leathery skin, a protruding snout and sharp fangs.
+The American chupacabra ran on four legs, and had leathery skin, a protruding snout, and sharp fangs.
 It looked, for all intents and purposes, like a very strange dog.

-At this point researchers and cryptozoologists were forced to sit back and think for a moment.
+At this point, researchers and cryptozoologists were forced to sit back and think for a moment.
 What were the odds that there would be two different creatures committing the same bizarre attacks on livestock?
 Could there be two chupacabras?
 Was the creature in Puerto Rico misidentified?
 What exactly was going on here?

 Answers did not come easily, but it was clear that more information was needed on this new American monster.

-Is Chupacabra Just a Coyote?
+Is the Chupacabra Just a Coyote?

 One of the most popular theories put out there to explain the American chupacabras is that they are cases of diseased canines, probably coyotes.

-For instance, a wild dog severely affected with mange might look very strange.
+For instance, a wild dog severely affected by mange might look very strange.
 It could be nearly hairless, and would likely exhibit other psychical abnormalities that would make it hard to identify.
 It may attack livestock if it was unable to hunt, and captive chickens make easy prey.

-This was the conclusion on the Elmendorf Beast, a creature that terrorized livestock in Elmendorf, Texas, until it was eventually shot and killed by a local rancher.
+This was the conclusion on the Elmendorf Beast, a creature that terrorized livestock in Elmendorf, Texas until it was eventually shot and killed by a local rancher.
 While experts at first struggled to identify the animal by sight and physical examination alone, DNA analysis eventually confirmed it as a member of the canine family.

-It makes sense, and for some this solves the case, for others not so fast.
+It makes sense, and for some, this solves the case, for others not so fast.
 Yes, the creature may be a canine, but that doesn’t mean it’s a canine we’re familiar with.
 A dog or coyote would consume the meat of what it killed, not just the blood.
 Something else is going on here.
 For many, the American chupacabra legend is still a mystery.

-Judge for yourself: In 2008 a country deputy in Texas captured this video of the chupacabra from his dash cam:
+Judge for yourself: In 2008 a country deputy in Texas captured this video of the chupacabra from his dashcam:

 Did the Texas Police Dash-cam Capture El Chupacabra?

-Is the Chupacabra Real?
+Is El Chupacabra Real?

-One can only be explained by the most fantastic theories: a genetic experiment unleashed by the government, or escaped from some top-secret lab.
+One can only be explained by the most fantastic theories: a genetic experiment unleashed by the government or escaped from some top-secret lab.
 Or, a creature left behind by aliens for reasons that can be known only by them.

 The other is equally bizarre, but more biologically plausible, leading some experts to declare it a case of mistaken identity.
 This isn’t as logical to some as it might appear on the surface, and there are those who believe there is a different kind of monster loose in North America.

 Will we ever fully understand the mystery behind these chupacabra sightings?
 Maybe someday.
-As has happened many times through the journey of human history, perhaps our curiosity will one day lead us to an amazing discovery and the chupacabra will be reveled.
+As has happened many times through the journey of human history, perhaps our curiosity will one day lead us to an amazing discovery and the chupacabra will be revealed.